TKMarkCheng/periscope/README.md

     * There are things you need to note here:
         * multiple amplicons can contribute to reads which support the same sgRNA
         * we normalise on a per amplicon level and then sum these to get an overall normalised count

-### Illumina Data

-Ilumina data is still a work in progress, as of v0.0.8 you can get raw sgRNA counts and counts normalised to the average coverage around the ORF TRS start site.

-It is worth noting this follows a slightly different algorithm, relying instead on soft clipping.
-The ratoinale here is that illumina data is more accurate therefore we can detect shorter matches to the leader.

--

 ## Outputs: